Skip to content

 • --auction: target one auction

-• --bypass-confirmation: skip interactive confirmation
+• --no-confirmation: skip interactive confirmation

 • --verbose: show more diagnostic detail